Photo by Jan Baborák on Unsplash

 Be aware that some organizations resent having their places used for their empty space.
 It’s best to ask, particularly with churches and government buildings, if you can have permission to train your child there.
 It’s also a good idea to ask your local DMV if there’s an available area to practice the driving test.

 Our Lifetime Protect Plan is helpful in our goal to get your vehicle to 300,000 miles and beyond.
 Let us show you how to get 300,000 miles or more out of your car with proper maintenance.
 To hear more about the plan, contact Complete Automotive for more details.
-Complete Automotive can be found at 2238 E. Chestnut Expy, Springfield, MO, 65802; our hours are Monday through Friday, 7:00 a.m. until 6:00 p.m.
-Timely Professional Affordable Auto Service?
+You can find Complete Automotive at 2238 E. Chestnut Expy, Springfield, MO, 65802; our hours are Monday through Friday, 7:30 AM - 5:30 PM Timely Professional Affordable Auto Service?
 We Can Help With That!